 Add ingredients to a mixing glass and stir with ice.
 Strain into a chilled cocktail glass garnish with a twist of lemon peel.

 Back in Jerry Thomas’s day, the good professor would have used Boker’s Bitters.
 These bitters have long been extinct, but recently an enterprising fellow began making them again.
-Since they are still hard to find, I suggest Angostura, although you could probably try some of the other aromatic bitters that are available now.
+Since they are still hard to find, we suggest Angostura, although you could probably try some of the other aromatic bitters that are available now.
 Should you use an expensive Cognac for this drink?
 Why not—it will certainly taste good.
 Do you need to use an expensive spirit?
 Heavens no. It’s going to be delicious anyway with your homemade orgeat syrup.
-Now, who can tell me how I made the cute, continuous-loop lemon twist garnish I have pictured here?
+Now, who can tell us how we made the cute, continuous-loop lemon twist garnish we have pictured here?